Zdenko Strižić: Professor of architecture

 After fleeing Yugoslavia, Strižić joined the faculty of the University of Melbourne (1956–1961), writing a thesis, collaborating on many publications, and returned to designing.
 His project for the Australian House of Representatives (1956–1962) was awarded the first prize in a major competition.
-In the late 1950s, Strizic taught at Massachusetts Institute of Technology (MIT) in the United States, and later collaborated with the International Academy of Architecture and Town Planning at the UN.
+In the late 1950s, Strizic taught as Bemis Visiting Professor of Architecture at Massachusetts Institute of Technology (MIT) in the United States, and later collaborated with the International Academy of Architecture and Town Planning at the UN.
 He was invited to Braunschweig in the 1960s to establish a third design department at the university of the time and from 1962 on, he lectured at the High Technical School in Braunschweig.
 There, Strižić became interested in the current topic of airport architecture and planning, which he followed with some notable studies.
 In 1968, Strižić's book "Wohnbauten", the third sequel to previous books on architectural design, was published.

 In the late 1960s and through the 1970s, Strižić produced notable projects; in 1967, in conjunction with the Schweitzer Atelier, he received the first award for the Brake-Niederweser School Centre, and in 1970 he was awarded the performance of the Kanzelerfeld Centre with over two hundred apartments.
 He published articles and reviews in the field of architecture and urban planning in, Croatian and foreign journals.
 He was lecturer and mentor of Vjenceslav Richter, influencing his respect for Bauhaus principles.

 Zdenko Strižić died on 1 November 1990 in Braunschweig, where he was buried.